yumupgrades for production use, this is the repository for you.

 [Unit] Description=Redis persistent key-value database (sessions) After=network.target [Service] ExecStart=/usr/bin/redis-server /etc/redis-sessions.conf --supervised systemd ExecStop=/usr/libexec/redis-shutdown redis-sessions # Write PID file: https://github.com/antirez/redis/issues/3716 ExecStartPost=/bin/sh -c "echo $MAINPID > /var/run/redis-sessions/redis-sessions.pid" Type=notify User=redis Group=redis RuntimeDirectory=redis-sessions RuntimeDirectoryMode=0755 [Install] WantedBy=multi-user.target

-The parts that will be different to the original unit are
+The parts that will be different from the original unit are

 ExecStart specifying a different configuration file, and